msdickinson/blog/content/posts/whats-hugo.md

 _Versioning_

-After reading [https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/](https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/ "https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/") from Microseroft I decdied to follow there lead.
+After reading [https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/](https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/ "https://devblogs.microsoft.com/devops/versioning-nuget-packages-cd-1/") from Microsoft I decided to follow their lead.
 All of the packages follow semantic versioning.
 For development I add CI + Datetime to the version.

 _Abstractions_

 At my place of work, we have a much larger stack for our use cases, and there is strong coupling between packages.
 I reviewed solutions to this and found Microsoft solves this by creating abstraction packages.
-I will add them only when another pacakge depends on one.
+I will add them only when another package depends on one.

 ## Conclusion